cagataysari/carnd_t1p4_advanced_lane_finding/README.md

 ####2.
 Filter for thresholded binary image.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at the function processImg() in `util_vision.py`).
+I used interest of region cropping and a combination of color and gradient thresholds to generate a binary image (thresholding steps at the function processImg() in `util_vision.py`).

 The image are passed through the intermediate filters.
 The most difficult issue is the noise from shadow.
 To tackle the problem, it is found that u-channel of YUV color space is perfect in identifying the yellow lane mark, while l-channel of HLS has excellent property in isolating the white lane mark.
 The downside of the color thresholding is color noise from random objects or marks on the road.